 *Please note that online payments have a convenience fee.

 Please check the MDE website at www.michigan.gov/sfsp for a list of sponsors and information about each site.
 An interactive map of approved sites can be located by following this link: https://www.mcgi.state.mi.us/schoolnutrition/

 Stanton Township Schools Payment Policy:

-During the July Board of Education meeting, the board updated the school meals payment policy.
-School meals will now be paid on a debit system only.
+School meals are paid on a debit system only.
 Students that do not have funds in their school meals account, will no longer be allowed to charge a school meal.
 Parents will receive one reminder telephone call when their child’s account reaches negative, and the student will be allowed one grace day.
 After the grace day, the student will then be given peanut butter and jelly sandwich and milk for lunch.
 Please remember to submit payments to the school before your child’s account gets low.
 You can monitor your family’s lunch account balance in PowerSchool, or you may call the school at any time for an update.
 We will continue to send out statements with your family’s balance so you can monitor when payments should be submitted.